| |||

 secondly, there is long adressing mode, long adressing is 3 byte long, allowing it to reach any SNES bank, however, it is more limited, bigger and slower than the other an example of long adressing:

-the data bank register can be changed by o
+the data bank register can be changed by only one instruction(PLB), therefor, a value can be written to it using something like this:

 the lda will load from adress $XX:8D52 because 7E00000 is 52 8D (the pointer is byte-shifted). the sta will store at adress $0D9CB0 since it's indirect long, so the pointer is 3 byte.
 If you have any question just ask in this thread |